Chiral and flavor oscillations in a hyperentangled neutrino state: Conclusions

-Our analysis elucidates the role of different quantum correlations encoded in intrinsic degrees of freedom of Dirac neutrinos, in particular the interplay between chiral and flavor oscillations.
-Such analysis can be further use to assess whether neutrinos are useful for, e.g., implementing quantum communication protocols \cite{QcomNeut}.
-Furthermore, our description of such a fundamental dynamics can pave the way for potential investigations of chiral oscillations by means of spin entanglement measurements in lepton-antineutrino pairs.
-A relevant example of non-relativistic neutrinos is the \textit{"neutrino cosmic background} $(C\nu B)"$ with a temperature of $T \simeq 1,95K$.
+Our analysis can pave the way for potential investigations of chiral oscillations by means of spin entanglement measurements in lepton-antineutrino pairs, and to elucidate chiral oscillation effects in non-relativistic neutrinos.
+An example of the latter is the \textit{cosmic neutrino background} $(C\nu B)$ \cite{Dey2024} with a temperature of $T \simeq 1,95K$.
 Although the $C\nu B$ has been never measured, several experiments have been designed and are currently being implemented to probe the $C\nu B$ \cite{ptolemy}, in which case chiral oscillations can be relevant \cite{R17,GePasquini}.
+Furthermore, non-relativistic neutrinos could also be measured in accelerator experiments \cite{Bauer2021}.
+In such a context, chiral oscillations can also be relevant for distinguishing Dirac from Majorana neutrinos \cite{R17, GePasquini, Hernandez2022,Li:2023iys}.
+Our analysis can be further use to assess whether neutrinos are useful for, e.g., implementing quantum communication protocols \cite{QcomNeut}.
+Finally, flavor oscillations are modified when neutrinos propagate in matter, \cite{Kuo1989}-\cite{E01}, which is also an interesting framework to investigate the interplay between chiral and flavor oscillations.
+A further extension of our work includes a complete quantum field theoretical description of chiral and flavor oscillations, following the approach proposed in \cite{ArXiV}.